talaatmadi1/the-fellowship-of-the-ring-319081/README.md

 ## USER AND SHOW INTERACTION ANALYSIS IN A RATING PLATFORM

 ## INTRODUCTION
-This project analyzes large-scale rating data to understand how users interact with shows including both movies and TV series and how engagement is distributed across the catalog.
+This project analyzes large scale rating data to understand how users interact with shows including both movies and TV series and how engagement is distributed across the catalog.
 The objective is to study user behavior and content reception from a behavioral perspective, focusing on interaction patterns rather than content semantics or recommendation accuracy.

-The analysis adopts a data-driven approach that combines exploratory analysis, predictive modeling, and unsupervised learning to identify structural regularities in user activity, popularity dynamics, and rating behavior.
-By relying exclusively on interaction data, the project demonstrates that meaningful and interpretable patterns can be uncovered even in the absence of demographic or content-based features.
+The analysis adopts a data driven approach that combines exploratory analysis, predictive modeling, and unsupervised learning to identify structural regularities in user activity, popularity dynamics, and rating behavior.
+By relying exclusively on interaction data, the project demonstrates that meaningful and interpretable patterns can be uncovered even in the absence of demographic or content based features.

 Overall, the work aims to provide insights into how attention concentrates on a small subset of content, how users differ in engagement intensity and evaluation style, and how these dimensions interact to shape platform dynamics.